 In the German language, nouns denoting people and professions also frequently have different forms based on a binary grammatical gender (e.g. der Student = the male student, die Studentin = the female student).
 In addition to being inherently problematic as regards non-binary gender identities, this has in the past led to absurd conventions such as using the male plural for mixed-gender groups, or ignoring the female forms of nouns when making general references to students, members of a profession etc. Your instructor will attempt to model an inclusive use of gendered nouns.
 This can be difficult to do consistently in German, and people differ as to how it should be done.
 Your instructor may also intentionally use multiple approaches.
 Please let your instructor know if you have any questions about this as you proceed through the course!

-- German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events, and networking!
-Come to as many or few events as you would like!
-In addition to virtual Stammtisch (German conversation table), we will offer online game nights where you can win German Club swag, virtual German cook-alongs, tutoring, and more.
+- German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events and networking!
+We [this message comes from the German Club] encourage you to come to as few or as many events as you like: Stammtisch (German conversation table), our semesterly Metzger’s dinner, Cultural Club World Cup, and more!
 Additionally, 101-232 students can make up absences by participating in German Club events.
-E-mail the German Club E-Board at firstname.lastname@example.org for more information and follow @umichgerman on Instagram to see what we are up to!
+E-mail the German Club E-Board at email@example.com or check out the German Club website for more information.

 - The Max Kade Haus is the University’s German Residence, located in North Quad.
 It hosts a weekly “Kaffeestunde” (informal conversation hour, perhaps with coffee) and a weekly “Deutschtisch” (same as Kaffeestunde, but over dinner), where residents and guests can chat informally in German.
 Don’t be intimidated: try it out and have fun!